15

 But all I had was this stupid ring, and a name I’d barely gotten to call her.

-Her hand was cold.
+I held her hand gently.
+It was cold.
 Or maybe mine was too warm.
 I don’t know.

-I slid the ring onto her finger, and the second it settled at the base—
+I slid the ring onto her finger, and the second it settled at the base, I felt something shift within me.

 Like a door quietly unlocking inside my chest.